Price Floor: Definition, Examples & Effects

 If the price floor was set at $800 instead, it would benefit Apple as it would be selling at a higher price.
 However, fewer customers will purchase the iPhone as a result – meaning the actual profit it receives may in fact be lower.
 This results in an economic surplus, whereby more goods are supplied than demanded.

-As the price is higher than it would be normally, this incentivizes greater production.
-However, demand falls, thereby creating a surplus of goods.
-What governments often do to counteract this is actually purchase the remaining surplus.
-For example, the European Union’s Common Agricultural Policy (CAP) sets a price floor and agriculture products which guarantee farmers an income.
-So even if production is doubled or trebled, the EU will purchase the surplus.
+As the price is higher than it would be in a free market, this incentivizes greater production.
+However, demand falls, creating a surplus of goods.
+Governments may counteract this by purchasing the remaining surplus.
+For instance, the European Union’s Common Agricultural Policy (CAP) sets a price floor on agricultural products to guarantee farmers an income.
+Even if production doubles or triples, the EU will purchase the surplus.

 Effects of a Price Floor